carylee/streamingvideo/README.txt

 =====
 Main streaming video module
 ---------------------------
-The streaming video format is: [ovp:uri] where uri is a valid streaming video resource.
+The streaming video format is: [ovp:option=value,option=value,uri] where uri is a valid streaming video resource.
+The options can be any of the following: width (number in pixels) height (number in pixels) themecolor (6-character hexidecimal color code) autostart (true or false) allowfullscreen (true or false) scalemode (fit, stretch, native, or nativeorsmaller) mode (sidebyside or overlay)

+These options may be presented in any order mode (